- Vishal Sikka makes several false statements about HANA in this interview with Dennis Howlett.

-Bill McDermott is very good at connecting with people using emotion to make a sale and will use any way to connect to customers to make that sale, including declaring SAP’s interest in curing various diseases.
-While Bill is a completely cutthroat individual.
+Bill McDermott is very good at connecting with people using emotion to make a sale.
+He will use any way to connect to customers to make that sale, including declaring SAP’s interest in curing various diseases while Bill is an utterly cutthroat individual.
 He uses terms like “empathy” to manipulate people.
 He does this all the time.
-There is a video of him talking about how he lost his mother to cancer, you can see the video here.
+There is a video of him talking about how he lost his mother to cancer; you can see the video here.

 If only Bill’s mom had HANA, HANA would have saved her.
 He and Vishal talked about how they were going to run genetic algorithms in HANA (must be run in HANA, not the application layer, or people will die of cancer.)

 What is next, C/4HANA solves world hunger.
 How about Qualtrics with ML to stop human trafficking??

 Interestingly, the SAP health solution never materialized, and people are still dying of cancer.
 My uncle is going through chemotherapy currently, and my stepbrother died of brain cancer, but it never occurred to me to try to sell some databases from this problem.

 This makes the listener lower their guard and be more willing to do what Bill McDermott wants.
 The problem is that Bill McDermott provides a great deal of inaccurate information in his presentations.